|Thursday, February 20|

 Daniel J Sargent, Mayo Clinic

-Tumor response is a common Phase II cancer clinical trial endpoint, and in solid tumors, is assessed via the Response Evaluation Criteria in Solid Tumors (RECIST), which categorizes continuous tumor measurements.
-Some of the challenges with these data include: no baseline assessments, no post-baseline assessments, lesions not consistently followed across time, missed assessments or conflicting measurements at a given assessment, no measurements at the time of progression, measurements based only on clinical evaluations etc. We will present the work we did with identifying alternative tumor-measurement based metrics (both categorical and continuous) as Phase II endpoints using the largest database of ~8000 patients with cycle-by-cycle and lesion-by-lesion tumor measurements from 13 Phase III trials in breast, non-small cell lung, and colorectal cancers.
-Statistical challenges encountered with modeling these data will also be presented: landmark analysis versus time dependent models, complete case analysis versus missing data imputation, approaches for model / metric selection, and multicollinearity (Supported in part by the National Institute of Health grant: CA167326).
+Tumor response is a common phase II cancer clinical trial endpoint and, in solid tumors, is assessed via the response evaluation criteria in solid tumors (RECIST), which categorizes continuous tumor measurements.
+Some of the challenges with these data include no baseline assessments, no post-baseline assessments, lesions not consistently followed across time, missed assessments or conflicting measurements at a given assessment, no measurements at the time of progression, measurements based only on clinical evaluations, etc. We will present the work we did with identifying alternative tumor measurement--based metrics (both categorical and continuous) as phase II endpoints using the largest database of ~8,000 patients with cycle-by-cycle and lesion-by-lesion tumor measurements from 13 phase III trials in breast, non-small cell lung, and colorectal cancers.
+Statistical challenges encountered with modeling these data also will be presented: landmark analysis versus time-dependent models, complete case analysis versus missing data imputation, approaches for model / metric selection, and multicollinearity.